KospY/BasSDK/Components/Guides/Levels/CreatingLevels.md

 {: .note}
 Once your mod has been exported once, a cache will be generated to make it faster next time the mod is exported.
 You can clear this cache by clicking "Clear build cache" when you export next, if the cache caused problems such as shader issues.

 The final step, once your level is built, is to add a level.json.
-Go to `the Blade and Sorcery directory > BladeAndSorcery_Data > StreamingAssets > Default ` and find a file called `bas.jsondb`.
-Here you will find all the JSONs stored.
-Open the file up in a zip software of your choice, or duplicate it and change the extension to .zip.

-Once inside the zip, find "Levels" and grab the file named `Level_Arena.json`, and put it in your mod folder.
+In your SDK directory, go to `BuildStaging/Catelogs/Default`, you will find all the JSONs here.
+Go to the "Levels" folder, and grab `Level_Arena`and put it in your mod folder.
 You should see the mod folder when you have exported, it will be in `the Blade and Sorcery directory > BladeAndSorcery_Data > StreamingAssets > Mods`.
-Rename the Level_Arena to something responsible, ensuring that it begins with `Level_`, and start to edit it with a text editor program of your choosing.
+Copy the Arena level JSON to your mod folder and rename the Level_Arena to something responsible, ensuring that it begins with `Level_`, and start to edit it with a text editor program of your choosing.

 Inside the JSON, edit the "ID" to something unique, as well as changing the "name" to the name of your map, and set the description accordingly.
 Next, change the "sceneAddress" to the name of the scene that you put in to the addressables asset, the one that is like `MyName.Level.MyTestLevel`.
 You may also edit the "mapLocationIndex to something in a range of 1 to 95.
 This changes where the map will appear on the map board.